MAT1B1/the-alchemists-touch-1.21.5-1.0.0/README.md

 ## The Alchemist’s Touch

-A Fabric mod for Minecraft 1.21.5 that overhauls the potion system with a more strategic, flexible, and early-game-friendly approach.
+A Fabric mod that overhauls the potion system with a more strategic, flexible, and early-game-friendly approach.

 ### Features